h15200/notes/system-design.md

 `fault tolerance` - how to protect against a crashed server or machine `allocation` - the way a request is mapped to a server.

 Consistent hashing allows a load balancer to allocate the request that protects against fault tolerance AND scalibility based on efficiency of existing cache.
+In minimizes the number of keys that need to be remapped when a hash table gets resized.

-Consistent hashing is used to preserve the most common users (that are already cached) so instead of going 0 - 33%, 33 - 66, 66-100 in the new model, you slice the LAST percentage of each existing server and assign them to the new ones to scale efficiently
+Consistent hashing is used to preserve the most common users (that are already cached) so instead of going 0 - 33%, 33 - 66, 66-100 in the new model, you slice the LAST percentage of each existing server and assign them to the new ones to scale efficiently so that requests in 0 - 24% range will still be routed to the same server.

+#### Rendezvous Hashing

+Each client has a weighted "ranking" of servers to go to.
+If a server goes down, then you simply pick the 2nd pick server.

+With rendezvous hashing, if one server goes down, only those clients who picked that server as the highest ranking server will be re-routed to their 2nd ranked servers, and all other clients will continue making requests to the same server, allowing cache hits and more consistent allocation.

 ### Caching